iFreddieyc/leetcode_notes/src/longest_repeating_character_replacement.md

 For a window of `n` letters and `k` moves, if the frequency of the most occurred letter inside the window plus `k` is greater or equal to `n`, then the length of the longest repeating character can be `n`.
 Using this idea, we can solve this problem by keeping a sliding window of [`left`, `right`] while using a dictionary `count` to keep track of letter frequencies in the window.

 `max_freq` is used to represent the maximum frequency of any letter in a given window so far.
-Whenever we move on to a letter, we see if the `max_freq` has changed.
+Whenever we move on to a new letter(`right`), we see if the `max_freq` has changed.
+Since only the new letter could techinally have a count higher than `max_freq`, we update `max_freq` with `max(max_freq, c[s[right]])`.

 If the current window cannot have the longest repeating character, i.e. if the `max_freq + k` is less than the length of the window (`right - left + 1`), then we remove the left most letter from the window and move the left bound of the window.
+We never have to worry about `max_freq` being changed due to the removal of the leftmost character of the window, because the window should be valid at every iteration, meaning that we would never expand our window unless `max_freq + k` is more than its length.

 In the end, the window's length should be `len(s) - left`.